 |normal mode of production|

 |long tail mode of production|

-Value accounting and network resource planning
+Contribution accounting and network resource planning

 We believe that in order to sustain the CBPP we need to create infrastructure that allows attribution of value-related properties to individual resources, to allow reevaluation of these individual resources in context, and to facilitate the formation of networks-of-networks that preserve the individuality of every community part of it, but at the same time brings them together on the same economic platform.

-The transition models
+Contribution accounting in transition models